A Parent’s Guide to Sensory Toys for Kids with Sensory Processing Differences

 Key Takeaways for Parents

-- Create a dedicated sensory space that remains consistently accessible
+- Create a consistently accessible sensory space

-- Introduce new sensory experiences gradually and systematically
+- Introduce new experiences gradually

-- Keep portable sensory tools available for outside-the-home situations
+- Keep portable tools ready for outings

 Finding the Right Support

-- Expert guidance in selecting appropriate items
+- Expert guidance in selecting items

-- Opportunity to test textures and interactions
+- Opportunity to test textures

-- Access to unique and specialized products
+- Access to specialized products

 Resources and Next Steps

-- Consult with occupational therapy professionals
+- Consult occupational therapy professionals

-- Visit specialty toy stores to explore options
+- Visit specialty toy stores

 - Create a home sensory zone

-- Start with simple, adjustable sensory tools
+- Start with adjustable sensory tools